 Phase I field sampling activities for the 57 UST sites began and were completed in September of 1996.
-Inspection activities at preliminary groundwater sites consisted of continuous collection of soil samples over 2.5-foot intervals from two boreholes located within the former tank pit.
+Phase II sampling activities for 20 of the 57 UST sites began and were completed in December of 1996.
+Phase I inspection activities at preliminary groundwater sites consisted of continuous collection of soil samples over 2.5-foot intervals from two boreholes located within the former tank pit.
 Each borehole was advanced down to the water table using the hollow-stem auger drilling method and soil samples were collected using a split-barrel sampler.
 Immediately after collection of each soil sample, a portion of the sample underwent field screening to determine organic vapor headspace gas concentration.
 Based on these results, two soil samples were selected for laboratory chemical analysis from boreholes where detectable vapor concentrations were encountered, or one sample was selected for analysis from boreholes where no vapor concentrations were encountered.

-Inspection activities at CAP-Part A sites were similar to those described for the preliminary groundwater sites with the following exceptions.
+Phase I inspection activities at CAP-Part A sites were similar to those described for the preliminary groundwater sites with the following exceptions.
 First, four soil boreholes were drilled within and around the former tank pit.
 Second, two soil samples were selected for laboratory chemical analysis from each borehole regardless of the field screening results.
+Phase II inspection activities were conducted at those Phase I sites where sampling results were insufficient to characterize the nature and extent of soil and/or groundwater contamination.
+The Phase II activities were identical to those described for Phase I activities at CAP-Part A sites.
+However, soil boreholes drilled during the Phase II investigations were all located around the perimeter of the former tank pit locations and/or downgradient of the pit locations.

-Upon completion of soil sampling at both preliminary groundwater and CAP-Part A sites, one groundwater sample was collected from each borehole for laboratory chemical analysis.
+Upon completion of Phase I and Phase II soil sampling at both preliminary groundwater and CAP-Part A sites, one groundwater sample was collected from each borehole for laboratory chemical analysis.
 These samples were either collected directly from the saturated zone using a PowerPunch in situ sampling device, or from temporary piezometers installed within the boreholes using a Teflon bailer.
 Collection of samples from temporary piezometers was only implemented at borehole locations where the PowerPunch device could not be used because of subsurface obstructions or slow groundwater recharge into the device.

-Laboratory analytical results for the soil samples collected at each site were screened against applicable risk-based threshold levels for those compounds identified in Chapter 391-3-15 of the Georgia Department of Natural Resources (GDNR) Rules for Underground Storage Tank Management.
-Analytical results for the groundwater samples collected at each site were screened against federally mandated Maximum Contaminant Levels (MCLs) for those compounds identified by the GDNR.
+Phase I and Phase II laboratory analytical results for the soil samples collected at each site were screened against applicable risk-based threshold levels for those compounds identified in Chapter 391-3-15 of the Georgia Department of Natural Resources (GDNR) Rules for Underground Storage Tank Management.
+Phase I and Phase II analytical results for the groundwater samples collected at each site were screened against federally mandated Maximum Contaminant Levels (MCLs) for those compounds identified by the GDNR.
 The screening results for both soil and groundwater samples were used to delineate the nature and extent of contamination at each UST site.